mary-nunga/charity_connect/README.md

 3. Import the database( donation_app.sql).
 4. Run it on localhost.

-This is my firt full project!
+This is my first project!
 I'm still improving it and I'm open to feedback.